 Marianne’s research interests include modern European history and European relations; cold war history and various histories concerning political violence, oppression and power.

-Lauren was born in Mexico, and grew up between France, Senegal and Belgium in a Franco Colombian family.
+Marianne was born in Mexico, and grew up between France, Senegal and Belgium in a Franco Colombian family.
 Her interest in history was born from a curiosity for the multicultural environment she experienced, and its contemporary issues.
 During her high school and university years, she undertook internships in the press and journalism industries, however her concern for conflict resolution and social change also led her to work with the Colombian Truth and Reconciliation Commission.
 Beyond her passion for humanities and social sciences, she enjoys writing short stories, poetry and performance arts such as dancing and acting.

 Matthew’s research focuses on the intersection of climate change and French strategy in the Sahel, although he has a broader interest in Anglo-American grand strategy past and present.
 He also regularly examines military science and its various fictional properties.